AMADOU – PATIENT AMBASSADOR

-Amadou refused to be defined by the tumour that had been growing on his face for more than 15 years.
-To those in his community, 46-year-old Amadou is a doctor, a leader, and a pillar of hope.
+Amadou was Medic, Leader, Pillar of hope for people in his community.
+He refused to be defined by the benign tumour that had been growing on his face for more than 15 years.

-Medicine was a clear path for Amadou, who had been a practise nurse for over 20 years, fulfilling his desire to help others.
-But over the years, his own health deteriorated as he developed a Pleomorphic tumour in his salivary gland that grew slowly and steadily on the side of his face.
+Medicine was a clear path for the 46-year-old, who had been a practicing nurse for over 20 years, fulfilling his desire to help others.
+Over the years, his own health deteriorated as he developed a pleomorphic tumour in his salivary gland that grew slowly and steadily on the side of his face.
 But his condition did not stop him from caring for his patients.

-Amadou knew that his own local hospital was not equipped to perform the surgery needed to remove his tumour, so he began to save money in the hopes that he might one day be able to travel to the capital.
-He hoped he would find help in removing the mass on his face.
+Amadou knew that his own local hospital in Guinea, West Africa was not equipped to perform the surgery needed to remove his tumour, so he began to save money in the hopes that he might one day be able to travel to the capital city.
+He hoped he would find help in removing the mass from his face.

 “When I heard about the ship, I was the happiest man,” Amadou said.
 “I thought, if I get this surgery, I will be a patient ambassador and tell the world about Mercy Ships!”